Rodrigo Odriozola

-Rodrigo Odriozola López (born 31 August 1988 in Durazno), is a Uruguayan professional footballer who plays for Chilean club Huachipato as a goalkeeper.
+Rodrigo Odriozola López (born 31 August 1988) is a Uruguayan professional footballer who plays for Chilean club Huachipato as a goalkeeper.

-Club career
+Career

-Odriozola started his senior career with Montevideo Wanderers.
+Odriozola was born in Durazno.
+He started his senior career with Montevideo Wanderers.
 He signed with Iranian club Gostaresh Foolad in August 2014.
 He was released by the club in December 2014.
 In 2015, signed with Deportivo Pasto.

 Odriozola returned to Chile for the 2025 season by signing with Huachipato after his stint with Ñublense in 2020–21.